 Our jet-lag waned away as we were golf-carted through the lush jungle backdrop, having down-paced, checked-in and supped a refreshing herbal tea at reception.
 Along the way, we dodged sun-basking lizards, white peacocks and a handsome member of staff dressed head to toe in white, fussing over the placement of a basket of pillar box red umbrellas.
 The clean, white-washed terraces of the suites were accented with electric blue cushions.
 Canary yellow towels rested on white, wooden deckchairs.
 The detail in design thought that has gone into creating this resort starts to show, as does a love for primary colours.

 Right on time

 While you’re Out There

-But the real magic is that the 12 acres of resort are only shared out between what is at most 50 guests, which really gives the sense that we had this wonderland all to ourselves – be it the main house and its designer lounge and library, the beach, two pools, the waterfront eatery, the serene spa and believe it or not, even the very well equipped gym.
-We felt that we really got away from it all in just two days of staying here. if we were to ever own a small luxury hotel, the Hotel Esencia would definitely be our inspiration.
+But the real magic is that the 12 acres of the resort are only shared out between what is at most 50 guests, which really gives the sense that we had this wonderland all to ourselves – be it the main house and its designer lounge and library, the beach, two pools, the waterfront eatery, the serene spa and believe it or not, even the very well equipped gym.
+We felt that we really got away from it all in just two days of staying here.
+If we were to ever own a small luxury hotel, the Hotel Esencia would definitely be our inspiration.